Knife Disposal

 Most people probably don't pay much attention to it, but when it does come time it's easy to wonder "Just how do I throw a knife away?"

 As it's a steel and often wooden structure, it can't just be thrown away with burnable trash in Japan, or perhaps where you are.
-It can't just be put into the trash can.
+It can't just be put into the trash can, that would be unfair to the tool that's supported you also.

 So the main question is - just what do we do with knives that no longer have use?
 Here's a few tips.